Management Information System (MIS) for schools

 Category : Blog

-As schools and trusts navigate this time of tough challenges and constant change, we want to offer some helpful advice for adapting to new ways of working.
-Danielle Arkwright, our HR and Office Manager, has put together some guidance on how to manage any stress you may be experiencing due to all this change.
-Danielle
+As schools and trusts navigate this time of tough challenges and constant change, we want to offer some helpful advice for adapting to new ways of working and managing stress.
+Danielle Arkwright, our HR and Office Manager, has put together some guidance on how to manage any stress you may be experiencing due to all

-As schools and trusts navigate this time of tough challenges and constant change, we want to offer some helpful advice for adapting to new ways of working.
+As schools and trusts navigate this time of tough challenges and constant change, we want to offer some helpful advice for adapting to new ways of working and managing stress.
 Danielle Arkwright, our HR and Office Manager, has put together some guidance on how to manage any stress you may be experiencing due to all this change.
-Danielle is trained in creative therapies, stress and trauma, and is in her final year studying for an MA in Drama Therapy at University of Roehampton, so we’re really excited to share her tips with you.
+Danielle is trained in creative therapies, stress and trauma, as well as having an MA in Drama Therapy from University of Roehampton, so we’re really excited to share her tips with you.

 This period of change might have left you feeling irritable, anxious or down.
 You may be feeling less confident than usual and having more consistent worries about body image.
 You might be drinking and eating more, finding it difficult to make decisions and having trouble sleeping.
 Maybe you’re noticing unpleasant things going on with your body, like skin irritation, muscle ache and headaches.
 All of the above are symptoms of stress.
 I’m going to cover how to recognise and manage these symptoms.

 Firstly, it’s important to say that feeling these things is a perfectly normal response to such an abnormal situation.
-There will be millions of people across the world experiencing similar feelings.
+There will be millions of people across the world experiencing similar emotions.
 Even if you haven’t been personally affected by Coronavirus, you may be worried about you or your loved ones getting infected, or about getting the supplies you need.
-You may be concerned about money or job security.
+You may be concerned about how future restrictions might effect education or how your school is going to make sure students are able to catch-up.

 Uncertainty is one of the most difficult things to face.
 Not knowing when things will get back to “normal” makes us feel powerless and unsafe.
 You might be feeling hyper-vigilant; constantly checking the news to feel more in control.
 The good news?
 You’re not alone and there are strategies you can use to cope.